NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_iscsi-v-nfs.rst

 -  NFS drivers require support from the hypervisor to virtualize files and present them as block devices to an instance.

--  As of the Icehouse release, the use of parallel NFS (pNFS) is supported with the NetApp unified driver, providing enhanced performance and scalability characteristics.
+-  The use of parallel NFS (pNFS) is supported with the NetApp unified driver, providing enhanced performance and scalability characteristics.